hyperifyio/goresearch/FEATURE_CHECKLIST.md

 * [x] Single-file config support — Add support for goresearch.yaml|json with env-var overrides, schema validation, and `goresearch init` to scaffold a config and `.env.example`.&#x20;

-* [ ] Quick Start in README — One copy-paste command with expected output, plus a “hello research” example brief and result.&#x20;

 * [x] Full flag & config reference — Auto-generate a comprehensive CLI/options page and link it from README.&#x20;